Schedule Configuration

 schedule-permission

-• system: if you need to access some system or protected files.
-You will need to run resticprofile with sudo on unixes and with elevated prompt on Windows (please note on Windows resticprofile will ask you for elevated permissions automatically if needed).
+• system: Access system or protected files.
+Run resticprofile with sudo on Unix and with elevated prompt on Windows.
+On Windows, resticprofile will automatically request elevated permissions if needed.

-• empty: resticprofile will try its best guess based on how you started it (with sudo or as a normal user).
-The fallback is system on Windows, and user on the other platforms.
+• empty: resticprofile will guess based on how it was started (with sudo or as a normal user).
+The fallback is system on Windows and user_logged_in on other platforms.

-If you need to change the permission of a schedule, please be sure to unschedule the profile before.
+To change the permission of a schedule, unschedule the profile first.

-• now you can change your permission (user to system, or system to user)
+• Change your permission (user to system, or system to user).

 schedule-lock-mode

-• default: Wait on acquiring a lock for the time duration set in schedule-lock-wait, before failing a schedule.
-Behaves like fail when schedule-lock-wait is “0” or not specified.
+• default: Waits for the duration set in schedule-lock-wait before failing a schedule.
+Acts like fail if schedule-lock-wait is “0” or not specified.

-• fail: Any lock failure causes a schedule to abort immediately.
+• fail: Any lock failure immediately aborts the schedule.

-• ignore: Skip resticprofile locks. restic locks are not skipped and can abort the schedule.
+• ignore: Skips resticprofile locks.
+Restic locks are not skipped and can abort the schedule.

 schedule-lock-wait

-Sets the amount of time to wait for a resticprofile and restic lock to become available.
-Is only used when schedule-lock-mode is unset or default.
+Sets the wait time for a resticprofile and restic lock to become available.
+Used only when schedule-lock-mode is unset or default.

 schedule-log